 Schemas and Data Types

-One of the most important parts of OpenAPI is the schema object.
+object.
 Schema objects are used to describe HTTP request and response bodies, parameters, headers, and all sorts of other data, whether its JSON, XML, or primitive types like integers and strings.

 If you’re familiar with JSON Schema, you’ll be right at home here, because OpenAPI v3.1 uses JSON Schema (draft 2020-12).
 For those who have not used JSON Schema before, that’s ok, follow along.

-The first thing to learn about a schema is the type keyword, which can be one or more of the following types:
+The first thing to learn about a schema is the type

 A schema object looks like this: